ufoscout/Codership/README.md

 - launch the build: `npm run build`

 ## Start the application
-Once the project was build, open a terminal in the 'backend' folder and start the backend executable.
+When the build is completed, open a terminal in the 'backend' folder and start the 'backend' executable file ('backend.exe' in Windows - tested only on Linux though).
 If everything went fine, the application will be available at http://localhost:8080

 ## Warning
 The first time a cluster is created, or the first time the backend tests are executed, the process could take several minutes as it has to download the MySql and MariaDB custom images from Docker Hub.

 ## The UI
-When the application is running, browse to http://localhost:8080 (tested only with Firefox), if any, the application will show the list of already created clusters.
+The UI is available at the URL http://localhost:8080 (tested only with Firefox).
+It displays the list of already created clusters if any.

 Click on the "Create new cluster" button to create a new cluster.

-The button will open a modal windows in which the following options are available:
+The button will open a modal window in which the following options are available:
 - *Deployment Type* : it could be "Docker", "Kubernates" or "Ansible".
 Only "Docker" is implemented, however, it shows how the backend code is independent from the real implementation which is selected at runtime.
 - *Database Type* : it could be "MySql" or "MariaDB", this is the database type that will be used to create the cluster.
 - *Cluster Name* : It should be a unique name with no white spaces (input validation is not implemented)